TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 - No delivery guarantees.
 - No repository evolution handling.
 - No adversarial interference modeling.
-- No traffic shaping or scheduling.
+- No traffic shaping beyond feasibility constraints.

 ---

 ## Summary

-DeployStega’s deterministic dead-drop resolver enables **verifiable covert rendezvous**, not messaging.
+DeployStega’s deterministic dead-drop resolver enforces **structure without coordination**.

-By separating:

-- structure (snapshot),
-- plausibility (feasibility),
-- resolution (pure function),
-- verification (cryptographic decode),

-the system enables **honest, rigorous detectability analysis** without claiming impossible guarantees or hiding coordination under the rug.
+By mandating epoch participation, enforcing sender-before-receiver ordering, and delegating plausibility to a feasibility region, the resolver enables **verifiable covert rendezvous** suitable for rigorous detectability analysis — not messaging guarantees.